aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

 12. Copy the `validator-full-node-identity.yaml`, download `genesis.blob` and `waypoint.txt` files into the same working directory on fullnode machine.

+13 Move the `haproxy.cfg` and `blocked.ips` file to `~/$WORKSPACE/keys/` directory.

-13. Run docker-compose: `docker-compose -f docker-compose-fullnode.yaml up`.
+14. Run docker-compose: `docker-compose -f docker-compose-fullnode.yaml up`.
 Now you have successfully completed setting up your node.

-14. Optional: if you need to block an ip address simply add it to the bottom of blocked.ips and reload haproxy
+15. Optional: if you need to block an ip address simply add it to the bottom of blocked.ips and reload haproxy